jrobert2121/surfs_up/README.md

 # Surfs Up Analysis

 ## Project Overview
 This project entails conducting a weather analysis for the island of Oahu for an entreprenuer.
-In order to obtain backing for a Surf and Shake shop on the island, an investor requests a weather analysis from the entreprenuer to aid in determining the viability of the investment.
+In order to obtain backing for a Surf n' Shake shop on the island, an investor requests a weather analysis from the entreprenuer to aid in determining the viability of the investment.

 ## Purpose
 The purpose of the project is to provide information on temperature trends for the months of June and December for the island of Oahu.
 This will help potential investors determine if the surf and ice cream shop business would be sustainable year round.

 ## Resources
-Software: Python version 3.7.10, SQLAlchemy,
+Software: Python version 3.7.10, SQLAlchemy, Jupyter Notebook 6.3.0

-Data Sources: hawaii.sqlite database,
+Data Sources: hawaii.sqlite database

-## Results - bulleted list addressing 3 key differences in weather between June and Dec
+## Results
 Utilizing SQLAlchemy, we are able to extract temperature data for June and December from the Measurements table.
 Then after converting the extracted data to a list, we can easily create dataframes for each of the months' data and take a look at the statistics.

 ***June Temperatures***                                         ***December Temperatures***